waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Meeting the Needs of the Users

-I have met the needs of the users by ensuring they can sign up for a task on a phone or computer, and making sure the webiste doesn't need a lot of experience using techology by having a title at the top of each screen showing what is being displayed.
+I have met the needs of the users by ensuring they can sign up for a task on a phone or computer, and making sure the webiste doesn't need a lot of experience using technology by having a title at the top of each screen showing what is being displayed.